Hey, friend.

 UCLA adds cognitive boosts.

 Before-and-after pics.
 Real people.
 Skin transformed.
 Not overnight.
-But steady.
+But be steady.

 Now, the Flip Side: Risks and Side Effects to Know